-The key to using a light wood floor is much the same as using any wood floor; it’s important to create tonal variations when introducing other colors or woods into the design.
+The key to using a light hardwood floor is much the same as using any solid hardwood floor; it’s important to create tonal variations when introducing other colors or woods into the design.
 For example, if the wood has a darker grain, you could pick up this darker color when introducing other woods into the room.
 This adds depth, without taking away from the light color of the floor.

 Brighten Up Your Space with a Light Wood Floor